aFunnyStrange/scrapy_cffi/docs/usage/0-settings.md

 To mitigate such issues, this setting introduces a **global concurrency lock**.
 The lock is shared across all internal components and is applied at all key task creation points using `async with global_lock():`, ensuring that only a limited number of tasks are active at any moment.

 This mechanism is especially critical for platform compatibility and stability, but it does **not replace** component-level concurrency controls.
-For example, the downloader may still enforce its own `DOWNLOADER_CONCURRENCY` limit to control HTTP pressure, while pipelines or Redis consumers can have their own batching logic.
+For example, the downloader may still enforce its own `MAX_CONCURRENT_REQ` limit to control HTTP pressure, while pipelines or Redis consumers can have their own batching logic.
 The global lock sits above all these, acting as the first layer of defense against resource exhaustion.

 For Linux/macOS platforms, where high-performance event loops like `uvloop` are typically used and `select()` limits are much higher or nonexistent, you can safely set this value to `None` to achieve maximum throughput.